Frequently Asked Questions

 I've been admitted.
 What other resources should I check out as I make my decision?

 Congratulations!
-Now that you’ve had the chance to explore our website, we invite you to check out our student portal, CGSNow, to get a better sense of current students’ experience.
-Visit our Facebook page, and follow us on Twitter.
+Now that you’ve had the chance to explore our website, we invite you to check out our resources for current students.
+Visit our Facebook page, and follow us on Twitter and Instagram.
 And, as you know, websites can only take you so far— there’s nothing like actually coming to campus to sit in our classrooms, talk to our students, and experience the culture first-hand so we invite you to schedule a visit and join us for an Open House.

 Also be sure to check out the Admissions website, as they have a lot of information that can help you make sure BU is the right place for you.